wsargent/docker-cheat-sheet/README.md

 You can mount them in several docker containers at once, using `docker run -volume-from`

+Because volumes are isolated filesystems, they are often used to store state from computations between transient containers.
+That is, you can have a stateless and transient container run from a recipe, blow it away, and then have a second instance of the transient container pick up from where the last one left off.

 See [advanced volumes](http://crosbymichael.com/advanced-docker-volumes.html) for more details.

 ## Exposing ports